 Examples of Local Exhaust Ventilation include:

-Downdraft tables are simple and effective source-capture fume extraction systems.
+Downdraft tables are a simple and effective source-capture fume ventilation system.
 Fumes are drawn down and back through a grid into exhaust ducting, preventing them from rising and mixing into the worker’s breathing zone.
 Downdraft tables are suitable for smaller workpieces.

 -